223jake/hello-world/README.md

 # hello-world
 just another thing
-I amnew to all of this.
+I am new to all of this.